hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/deploy/prepare-release.md

 ### Setup

-Loads environment variables from the Hamlet [`properties`](../properties/properties) file.
+Loads environment variables from the hamlet [`properties`](../properties/properties) file.

 ### Prepare

-Prepare the Jenkins execution environment, verify build references can be found (as defined by their build format) in registry, generate application-level deployment-unit templates and update them in the Hamlet CMDB.
+Prepare the Jenkins execution environment, verify build references can be found (as defined by their build format) in registry, generate application-level deployment-unit templates and update them in the hamlet CMDB.

 ### Post Job